Structured Content

 - Save the schema

-Note: Schemas are automatically saved as documents under your <ORG>/<SITE> path in the content repository.
-However, schemas are only visible and manageable through the Schema Editor app.
+Note: Schemas are stored as documents under /<ORG>/<SITE>/.da/forms/schemas/, but they are only visible and manageable through the Schema Editor app.

 4. Create Your First Structured Content Document